 Nutritional subscription win-back

-We started the project with a kickoff workshop with key stakeholders from Product, Customer Service, Engineering, Brand, and Legal departments where we discussed project goals, user groups and potential strategies.
+We kicked off with a workshop including stakeholders from Product, Customer Service, Engineering, Brand, and Legal to align on goals, users, and strategies.

 We tested several options

-We landed on several options, and then did user testing with our current subscribers, prior subscribers who had cancelled, and current re-sellers to determine the version to build.
+We designed several potential flows, and then did user testing with our current subscribers, prior subscribers who had cancelled, and current re-sellers to determine the version to build.

 Based on the feedback, we adjusted wording and tightened up the flow to reduce repetition.
 Then we presented the final presentation to our various stakeholders and got buy-in.